 Compare our best-selling broadband and free netbook laptop packages at our broadband & free netbook comparison page.

 A netbook is a super-small, lightweight laptop designed specifically for carrying around in your briefcase or handbag.
 Netbooks can be used as your main PC, or as a supplement to your home PC for when you’re out and about.

 Netbooks are designed with internet surfers in mind, but this doesn’t mean that their functionality is limited.
 You can also perform all your usual office functions, including word processing, spreadsheets and email.
 Netbooks also let you watch movies and listen to music.

-What makes a netbook different to a laptop?
+What makes netbooks different to laptops?

-Netbooks are a lot smaller than conventional laptops.
+Netbook laptops are a lot smaller than conventional laptops.
 This makes them a lot more portable, but means they’re not quite as powerful as their counterparts.